bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 Linux devices like the Seagate Central is not a well defined process.
 In general it's an iterative process and goes as follows.

-1) Plug the device into a PC/RPi running a full up-to-date Linux distro.
+1) Plug the device into a PC / RPi running a full up-to-date Linux distro.
 2) Observe what modules are needed for a the new device.
 3) Reconfigure the target kernel with "make menuconfig" and add new modules.
 4) Rebuild the kernel and modules. (make uImage, make modules, make modules_install)